- BLOB storage and providers

 Update-Package Microsoft.IdentityModel.Protocol.Extensions -Safe

-Note: Always use Microsoft.IdentityModel.Protocol.Extensions package version 1.2 or later, previous versions contains a critical bug that might cause threads to hang.
+Note: Always use Microsoft.IdentityModel.Protocol.Extensions package version 1.0.2 or later, previous versions contain a critical bug that might cause threads to hang.

 4. Configure WSFederation